Communities

 This spell is not a spell attack.
 It's designed for object interaction.
 Those interactions may cause damage.

-Cereal Nommer‭ wrote over 2 years ago
+Cereal Nommer‭ wrote about 3 years ago

 Dana‭ And burning hands has a range of self, and has no spell attack.
 Would you assume the creatures or objects in the firey cone that extends from the caster aren't targets?